HerrHase/siteomat-webpack-plugin/README.md

 ---
 ```

-These yaml will be parsed as a Object and available in Templates. "view" is required.
-Second
+The yaml-Section will be parsed as an Object and available in the Templates.
+The
-part will be parsed as Markdown, but could be empty.
+second part of the File will be parsed as Markdown, but it could be also empty.

 ## Nesting

+A Page can be a single Markdown-File, or a Directory with a index-File inside.
+The Name of a file or a directory will the name of the html-File.
+To create Sub-pages,
+create Sub-directories.

+This Structure,

 ```
 index.md